-Samantha Bittman was born in 1982, in Chicago.
-She lives and works in Brooklyn.
+Samantha Bittman was born in 1982, in Chicago and she lives and works in Brooklyn.
 She received her B.F.A. from the Rhode Island School of Design in 2004 and her M.F.A. from the School of the Art Institute of Chicago in 2010.
 Bittman also attended the Skowhegan School of Painting and Sculpture in 2011.

 Inside Out, Morgan Lehman Gallery, New York, USA